0x444454/Commodore-6309/README.md

 - Replace the original Kernal ROM with the 6309 ROM.
 - Power on the system with the 6510.
 You should see the message "6510 detected. insert 6309 with adapter".
 This is to verify your ROM is programmed successfully. __Do NOT insert the 6309 directly in the 6510 socket__.
 You need the adapter PCB, or your breadboard version of the adapter circuit described in the [schematics](./hardware/).
 - Remove the 6510 CPU and store it safely.
 - Plug the adapter PCB with the 6309 CPU in the 6510 socket.
-Be sure to insert it correctly, i.e. the writings on the PCB are not upside down (see picture below).
+Be sure to insert the PCB correctly, i.e. the writings on the PCB are not upside down (see picture below).
+Then look below the PCB, and check that all 40 pins are inside the 6510 socket.
 - Plug a joystick in port 2 to control the test performed by the Kernal.
 - Power on the C64.
 If you don't see a screen with red border, white background, and colored characters in less than 3 seconds, then turn off your C64 immediately and troubleshoot the adapter.
 - At any time, you can remove the adapter PCB and plug-in the 6510 again to verify you didn't fry anything.
 The 6309 Kernal ROM also supports the 6510 and should show some text and sprites.